jreaso/handson-ml/README.md

-# handson-ml2
+# handson-ml
-Solutions from work through of Hands on ML by Auélien Géron (O'Reilly)
+Solutions from work through of Hands on Machine Learning (Third Edition) by Auélien Géron (O'Reilly).